-Sexual assault awareness is internationally recognized with the symbol of a teal ribbon.
+The teal ribbon is the international symbol promoting sexual assault awareness—the MSU Sexual Assault Program established the Teal Ribbon Award in 2008 to recognize and honor campus efforts in this realm.
 The Teal Ribbon Award is given annually to recognize departments that have shown leadership and commitment to creating awareness and reducing sexual violence in our campus community.

 The MSU School of Social Work received the 2013 Teal Ribbon Award for their commitment to educating the campus community about sexual violence.
 Our School of Social Work at MSU creates leaders who embody the importance of collaboration and have the skill set to organize community key stakeholders to effectively address social injustice, oppression and community health concerns.

 The MSU Women’s Resource Center received the 2012 Teal Ribbon Award (our 5th anniversary of the event!) for their outstanding work on campus to end gender-based violence and create a safe environment for students.
 MSU Women’s Resource Center staff were acknowledged for their frequent collaboration with community partners through safety fairs, resource fairs, conferences, and other community events.
 Their commitment to empowerment & education of girls and women is an inspiration to us all!

 The MSU Vagina Monologues received the 2011 Teal Ribbon Award for their continued efforts to raise awareness of sexual violence and for their ongoing support of the MSU Sexual Assault Program.
 “The Vagina Monologues” production is a series of monologues that are based on Eve Ensler’s interviews with women on relationships, sex, violence against women, and the perception of vaginas.
 In 2011, The MSU Vagina Monologues donated 90% of the proceeds from the performances to the MSU Sexual Assault Program.
 The remaining 10% was donated to the international cause to help women and girls in Haiti.